samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 We connect each of values of our filtered images to one of the answers we are going to vote for.
 When we feed X into our CNN some of these values will be high and strongly imply that its an X and when feed O into our CNN some of these values will be high and also imply that its an O. The vote will depend on how strongly a value predicts X or O.

-Therefore when we get a new input and want to determine whether its an X or an O. The input will go through our Convolution Layers, ReLU layers and Pooling layers and in the fully connected layer, we get a series of votes and the based on the weights each value gets to vote with an average vote is calculated.
+Therefore when we get a new input and want to determine whether its an X or an O. The input will go through our Convolution Layers, ReLU layers and Pooling layers and in the fully connected layer, we get a series of votes and based on the weights each value gets to vote with,an average vote is calculated.

 [![CNN]({{ site.url }}/assets/convnets/cnn13.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}